NilsRo/HotWaterRecirculatingPump/README.md

 # Recirculation pump automated
 How to optimize your water heating with an ESP32.

 The project (OLED actually in german language only) follows the ideas of https://github.com/MakeMagazinDE/Zirkulationspumpensteuerung and http://www.kabza.de/MyHome/CircPump/CirculationPump.php to control the hot water recirculation pump (Warmwasserzirkulationspumpe) via two temperature sensors comparing the warm water flow and return temperature.
-This saves electricity and thermal energy as the circulation will by done by request and not countinuously.
+This saves electricity and thermal energy as the circulation will by done on request and not countinuously.

 ![diagram](docs/diagram.drawio.png)